helrond/songs/_posts/2024-05-28-hallucination.md

     Hallucination
 </div>

+Believe the thoughts that tag along on your darkest trip
+That you can make it to the moon without a spaceship Believe everything you've been taught is nothing but a lie
+Believe the way it makes you feel, believe you can get higher

+Believe in possibility, mercy and grace
+Believe the lies that get you through these darkened days
-Believe what you can't see
+Believe infinity; the last word you will hear
+Believe in passing thoughts, keep hold of memory

-You're better off that way
+Believe what you can't see, you're better off that way
-Can't make a fool of a believer
+Can't make a fool of a believer when you're already there Believe the math that won't add up, in fiction before fact Believe it has all happened before and we're just going back
-You're already there

-Using complication as a weapon

-When do you start the clock
-The clock that's stopped

-Let’s make our intentions plain

-People say where there’s smoke there’s fire
-But you can smell the smoke after the fire is gone

-… and the riderless horse

-Who is hallucinating, you or me?

 <div class="chords">
     Am/G/D<br/>